Willy Wonka & the Chocolate Factory: Plot

-The next day, Wonka greets the children at the factory gates and leads them inside, where they are made to sign a contract.
+The next day, Wonka greets the children and the 5 accompanied adults at the factory gates and leads them inside, passing "Slugworth" on the way, and once inside they are required to sign a contract.
 Inside, they meet the Oompa-Loompas, Wonka's workforce, and receive Everlasting Gobstoppers.
-One by one, each child is expelled from the tour except for Charlie: Augustus is sucked up a pipe after falling into the Chocolate River, Violet swells into a giant blueberry from chewing experimental gum, Veruca falls down a garbage chute, and Mike shrinks after misusing the Wonkavision teleporter.
-At one point, Charlie and Grandpa Joe sample Fizzy Lifting Drinks, causing them to float dangerously close to a large fan; they descend safely by burping.
+All of the children except for Charlie have separate incidents disobeying Wonka's instructions and are expelled from the tour: Augustus is sucked up a pipe after falling into the Chocolate River, Violet is transformed into a giant blueberry from chewing experimental gum, Veruca falls down a garbage chute, and Mike is shrunken after misusing the Wonkavision teleporter.
+At one point, Charlie and Grandpa Joe sample Fizzy Lifting Drinks causing them to float dangerously close to a large fan but descend safely by burping.

-When the tour is over, Wonka denies Charlie and Grandpa Joe their chocolate prize, citing their violation of the contract by consuming the Fizzy Lifting Drinks.
-Grandpa Joe urges Charlie to give the Gobstopper to Slugworth, but Charlie chooses to return it to Wonka instead.
-Wonka declares Charlie the winner of the contest, reveals that "Slugworth" was an impostor — one of his employees — and the offer was a test of character.
-As the three fly over the town in the Wonkavator, a multi-directional glass elevator, Wonka explains that he created the contest to find a worthy successor and invites Charlie and his family to come and live in the factory.
+When the tour is over, Wonka hastily dismisses Charlie and Grandpa Joe and retreats to his office.
+When Grandpa Joe asks Wonka about Charlie's promised lifetime supply of chocolate, Wonka tells them that they have forfeited it on the grounds that they violated the contract by stealing the Fizzy Lifting Drinks.
+Grandpa Joe wishes to give the Gobstopper to Slugworth out of spite, but Charlie returns it to Wonka.
+Wonka declares Charlie the winner of the contest and reveals that "Slugworth" was actually one of his employees, Mr. Wilkinson, and that the offer was a test of character for the kids.
+Wonka then invites Charlie and Grandpa Joe to fly over the town in the Wonkavator, a multi-directional glass elevator.
+Wonka then explains that he created the contest to find an honest child to succeed him as the factory's owner.
+Charlie, having fulfilled that, is invited along with his family to come and live in the factory.